 You might be wondering, “can a bank ask where you got money from?”
-It seems like a personal question right.
-Because as long as you’re depositing that money into their accounts, they should be content right?
+It seems like a personal question, doesn’t it?

 So don’t worry, the teller isn’t being nosey.
 In fact, it’s likely that it is a company rule, especially if it is for a large deposit of money.